raspberrypilearning/share-scratch/en/step_1.md

 --- /print-only ---

-- In the **Notes and Credits** box, if your project is an original project, you can write some short comments.
-If you have remixed a project, you can credit the original creator.
+- You can also fill in the **Notes and Credits** box: if you have made an original project, you can write some short comments, or if you have remixed a project, you can credit the original creator.

 --- no-print ---